 - Fear that we’ll lose loved ones and friends because or our actions

-I’m sure that there are many more fear that each of us have to continually face!
+I’m sure that there are many more fears that each of us have to continually face!

 The crux of the matter is that we need to make decisions from a positive perspective, in other words, decisions that come from inspiration and sound judgment, not from negative thoughts and emotions.